trans-travel/trans-travel/us/nh.md

 ## Non-discrimination Law

  * New Hampshire non-discrimination law includes trans people specifically.
-   If HB396's veto is overridden, however, that would change, and trans people would be explicitly excluded for some protections, including bathroom access.

 ## Public Accommodations

  * Trans people are allowed to use the facilities they are comfortable in, including bathrooms, showers, locker rooms, etc.  Legal documentation of your gender is not required for this protection.
-   However, if HB396's veto is overridden, these protections would be eliminated and certain facilities would be restricted on the basis of transphobic definitions of sex.

 ## Drag / Performance / Cross-dressing Laws